-This is the third of the High School Stories, stories I wrote in high school.
+This is the third of the High School Stories, short stories I wrote in high school.
 They are not stories about high school.

 I based “Soot” off several dreams.
 My journal dates the central dream to 28 August 2013.
 Most of the story I typed while sitting in the corner at Thanksgiving in 2014 while my kin screamed around me.
 Unlike the previous two High School Stories, I shared “Soot” with many people at the time, including adults and fellow teenagers.
 Most liked my work, but almost none noticed the details I hoped they would, or at least only one (my sister) remarked on them.

 Three teachers generously read “Soot.”
 One, an English teacher, was the only and also first person to offer me constructive criticism.
 An open-ended story was fine, she told me, but there had to be a resolution for at least one mystery.
 She also criticized some odd changes in tense on the part of the narrator.
 This is fair and a mark of unprofessionalism, but I leave this awkwardness in to better simulate the sense that the narrator wrote the story in some kind of undated journal.
-At times, the narrator writes while in the midst of the action, and at others afterwards.
+At times, the narrator writes while in the midst of the action, and at others afterward.

 Since the reception was warm, I told myself there was no shame that I could not entirely explain what “Soot” means.
 Kafka wrote gibberish, I thought, and people call him a genius for some reason.
 Art, to some degree, was mystical.
 The art lies in what one does not wholly understand.
 “Soot” involved generating a certain mental space, not delivering plot details.
 After several journals rejected “Soot,” one of their editors wrote slightly more detailed feedback: “I never was quite sure what was really happening, even allowing for misperception by the narrator.
 The prose was a bit stiff.”
 I agree about the prose.
 At the time, I was not used to writing with emotion.
 That high school English teacher had been right all along.
 At another time, she judged that, more broadly, my fiction was all too cliché and incoherent.
 Was she right about that too?